alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - Try to fetch from trash bin or get into the device using live media to go grab the files.
 - If unsuccessful, grab the files from the warm backup if applicable.

-**Partial or 50% of data lost - Ransomware, exfiltration, power surge:**
+**Partial or 50% of data lost - Ransomware, exfiltration/deletion, power surge:**
-- Respond to incident accordingly before attempting to bring data from backups forward.
+- Respond to incident accordingly, following step in [[#Incident Response, Recovery, and Research]] before attempting to bring data from backups forward.
 - Recover from warm and local cold storage where possible.
 This should be possible in just about every non-catastrophic circumstance.

 **Total loss - House burned down, have to leave the country, doomsday:**
-- All essential files, within a 7 day creation period, be available entirely remotely thanks to keeping a KeepassXC database and yubikey on person at all times.
+- All essential files, within a 7 day creation period, will be available entirely remotely thanks to keeping a KeepassXC database and yubikey on person at all times and having those files stored on Protons encrypted cloud storage platform.
 - I should have my keys on me if I am not at home, and if I am at home and need to leave my home, I just need to only grab my keys (and the cat) and I will be able to access all of my most sensitive information from any computer in a safe, secure, and private manner.